Why the apostille is just the beginning for Saudi

 Where we can help and where we cannot

 We do not run the SVP practical test for you.
 We do not appear for Mumaris+ exams.
 We do not promise SCE registration timelines because those happen inside Saudi.
-What we promise is the India-side file ready, complete, and on schedule, so that when you start Mosaddaqa and QVP, your inputs do not block the Saudi-side steps.
+What we promise is the India-side documents ready, complete, and on schedule, so that when you start Mosaddaqa and QVP, your inputs do not block the Saudi-side steps.

 If you have a Saudi offer and you are not sure which layers apply to you, share the offer letter, your degree, and your profession on WhatsApp or the contact form.
-We will tell you in plain words which layers you need to plan for, in what order, and which ones can run in parallel.
+We will tell you in plain words which layers you need to plan for, in what order, and which ones can run alongside.